 Modern Healthcare magazine has named O’Kane one of the “100 Most Influential People in Healthcare” 12 times, and one of the “Top 25 Women in Healthcare” 3 times.

-She is a board member of the Milbank Memorial Fund and is Chairman of the Board of Healthwise, a nonprofit organization that helps people make better health decisions.
+She is a board member of the Milbank Memorial Fund and the Institute for Exceptional Care.
+She is also a board member and former board chair of Healthwise, a nonprofit organization that helps people make better health decisions.

 O’Kane holds a master’s degree in health administration and planning from Johns Hopkins University, where she received the Distinguished Alumnus Award.

 - Member, Maryland Health Quality and Cost Council

 - Member, National Quality Forum—Measure Applications Partnership Coordinating Committee

 - Board Member, Population Health and Public Health Practice

 - Board Member, Foundation for Informed Medical Decision Making, Inc.

 - Board Member, American Board of Medical Specialties